nielsboecker/HoloRepository-Core/Misc/holorepo_demo/README.md

 ### HoloStorage Blob Service
 #### Setup Azure Blob Service
 - Go to `Misc/Deployment/az_blob_storage`
-- Configure `setup_az_blob_storage.sh`
+- Configure name and resource group in `setup_az_blob_storage.sh`
-    - Details on configuration can be found in the README.md there
+    - Additional details on configuration can be found in the tool's README.md
 - Setup azblob
     - `./setup_az_blob_storage.sh`
 - Go to `portal.azure.com` and get the access key to the service